-Swim in the pool at The Fontainebleau, in Miami, Florida and relive the scenes of Scarface.
+Swim in the pool at The Fontainebleau, in Miami, Florida, and relive the scenes of Scarface.
 Or perhaps you’d enjoy walking the halls of The Plaza hotel, in New York, NY where scenes from The Great Gatsby were shot.
 The Plaza is also featured in Home Alone 2: Lost in New York, Sleepless in Seattle as well as several other films too.
-Check out these other famous movie hotels where you can live like a star!

 15. There Are Many Free Museums In The Country’s Capital

 Washington, D.C., America’s capital is the heart of American history and culture.
 There are many things to see and do in Washington DC including many free museums.
 The Smithsonian Institute museums are a must-visit and many of them are located on the National Mall.

 In fact, 11 of the 20 Smithsonian Institute Museums are located in Washington, including the National Museum of Natural History, National Museum of American History, National Museum of African American History and Culture, as well as several others.

 While America is famous for the hustle and bustle of its major cities, this beautiful country also offers stunning picturesque landscapes.
 As mentioned previously, the Grand Canyons is one of the most popular tourist destinations when it comes to picturesque views but there are many others too.